lonelylittlelei/hololens-2-project/README.md

 The tracked object component basically keeps track of the transform info of the object, compares it to the update it received and will change the values of the transform information until it reaches the target transform values.
 If it has not received an update, it will check its own position with the last position it has recorded and send an update to the host if there is a significant enough change.
 This update is received by the host, updated on the tracked obejct store on the host before being sent out to all clients.

 World Locking Tools will automatically create and spread out spatial anchors as the user moves around their local environment, creating a spatial map for that device.
 However, these may not necessarily line up for both users and there is no current implementation in this system to share spatial anchors for establishing a common local coordinate system.
 So instead, users will need to force a restart of the program which clears the stored spatial anchor data, and generate a new spatial map on restart until the spatial maps for both devices line up to an acceptable degree.

-### Structure Summary
-When Device 1 connects to the host server, any stl files on the desktop of the host are sent to Device 1.
-The data packages are received by Network Controller and the stl data is converted into a mesh.
-The tracked object data is shared with the host server.
-When Device 2 connects to the server, first the tracked object data is shared.
-Once the appropriate tracked objects are created, the stl files are sent to all clients again.
-Both devices will convert and load each mesh again, to ensure that both devices are viewing the same object.

-The tracked object component will send updates of the object's position, rotation, and scale to the host, and from the host these updates are sent to all clients so these interactions are synchronized across all devices.
-Linear interpolation is used to smooth out the trasition between these updates.
-For example, if Device 1 grabs and moves an object, Device 2 will also see that same movement.

-World Locking Tools automatically creates and distributes spatial anchors to create a spatial map of the local environment for each device.
-Each device can use the voice command "reinitialize" to restart the program and generate new spatial anchors so that the spatial maps on each device are the same or similar enough for models to be generated in the same physical location.

 ## Build & Deployment
 In Unity: